 Doctors generally start new patients on a lower dose before upping it.
 In some cases, it will take a while before you’re on the correct dosage.
 However, people respond differently to antidepressants.
 If Lexapro doesn’t work for you, your prescriber might need to consider different treatment options.
 Don’t be discouraged if that happens.
 There’s often a trial-and-error process when it comes to any type of psychiatric treatment.

-Potential Side Effects
+Potential Side Effects and Risks

 For most people, Lexapro acts as prescribed with minimal to no side effects.
-However, like all other medications, it can cause unpleasant symptoms ranging from mild to severe.
+However, like all medications, it can cause unpleasant symptoms ranging from mild to severe.
 Most side effects usually subside after an adjustment period of 1 or 2 weeks, but those experiencing some of the more severe reactions should contact a health care professional as soon as possible.
 Your doctor might reduce your dose or, in some cases, change your medication entirely.

 Some of the most common side effects that usually go away within the first week of treatment include:

-- Nausea and vomiting
+- Nausea and diarrhea

 - Difficulty falling asleep